The more you know about alcohol, the better equipped you are to make healthy choices.

 - Stay with the person.

 - Try to wake the person up by calling their name.

 - Roll the person on their side so that they will be less likely to choke if they vomit.

 - Feel the person’s skin to see if it is cold, clammy, or bluish.
 Their pulse may also be weak.

 - Listen to the person’s breathing to see if it is slow, shallow, or irregular.
 Slow breathing usually means around 10 breaths a minute or less.

 Safety is Elon University’s top priority.
 Call 911 if you think someone may have alcohol poisoning.
-The University has a Good Samaritan Policy to protect students that need medical help, as well as students that seek help for the student in need.
+The University has a Medical Safety Policy to protect students that need medical help, as well as students that seek help for the student in need.